 Awards & Recognition

-The Legal 500 Canada Leading Individual, Intellectual Property 2022
+The Legal 500 Canada Hall of Fame, Intellectual Property 2024

 Harry has lectured on intellectual property issues at the University of Toronto Faculty of Law and the Hebrew University of Jerusalem Faculty of Law.
 He is also an adjunct professor for the LL.M.
 Health Law IP course at Osgoode Hall Law School.